MrKaiWu/MrKaiWu.github.io/with_tex/ind_momentum.tex.md

 _Note: 1.
 EP takes the reciprocal of PE ratio to account for negative values; 2.
 Bold format indicates the best among three_

+### 4. Text-based Industry Momentum

+I have demonstrated above that text-based industry classification is reliable.
+Obviously, it can capture some of the industry characteristics which is not directly reflected in a conventional classification scheme.
+To illustrate, a real estate company with food manufacturing taking up 25% percent of its yearly revenue is categorized to real estate industry, but its text-based industry peers will include many food manufactuers.
+Investors, subjected to limited attention from a behavioral finance perspective, tend to ignore this fact.

+The momentum effect is an usual market phenomenon by which asset prices follow an upward or downward trend for a long time.
+As a result, the past return of the asset, usually named momentum factor, can predict future return.
+Likewise, industry momentum is defined as the industry-level past return.
+Formally, we can define the momentum of company $i$ during period $t$ as the average stock return of its industry peers during period $t$. $IndReturn_{i, t} = \dfrac{1}{N}\(sum_{m} return_{m, t}\)$ where $m \in Peer_{i, t}$.
+Here I extend the concept of $Peer_{i, t}$ to conventional classifications so that two comapnies belonging to the same industry are automatically industry peers.

+As industry momentum can proxy for industry-level information, and the text-based industry classification defines industry associations that investors overlook, the text-based industry momentum will contain relevant industry-level information that slowly affects stock prices, resulting in a stronger momentum effect.
+This section presents the investigation.

+#### 4.1 Fama-Macbeth Cross-sectional Regression

+$return_{i, t} = \alpha + \beta_1 \times IndReturn_{i, t-1} + \beta_2 \times return_{i, t-1} + \beta_3 \times log(MV_{i, t-1})
+                + \beta_4 \times log(BM_{i, t-1}) + \epsilon_{i, t}$

+#### 4.2 Portfolio Backtest